UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 As this library is not currently published to Nuget we have a copy of the library in a nuget package in the /Lib folder of this solution.

 If you need to make changes to the GovUkDesignSystem (e.g. to add a new component) then you should:
-- Clone the BEIS fork of the repository (currently https://github.com/UKGovernmentBEIS/govuk-design-system-dotnet) and check out the `master` branch.
+- Clone the ICS fork of the repository (currently https://github.com/UKGovernmentBEIS/govuk-design-system-dotnet) and check out the `master` branch.
 - Create a branch for you feature
 - Develop and commit your changes (don't forget automated tests as applicable)
 - Build and package your branch with `dotnet pack -p:PackageVersion=1.0.0-$(git rev-parse --short HEAD) -c Release -o .` in the `GovUkDesignSystem` folder
 - Copy the built package to /Lib and delete the old package
-- Update the package version in the HER project
+- Update the package version in the WHLG project
-- Test that your changes work on the HER site
+- Test that your changes work on the WHLG site
 - Create a PR from your branch back to `master`
 - Get the PR reviewed and merged
 - From time to time create a PR to merge the `master` branch back to the Cabinet Office repository (https://github.com/cabinetoffice/govuk-design-system-dotnet)